 While museums are usually a celebration of achievements, some of them exhibit something quite heavy for their visitors.
-Rather than showcasing something extraordinary, they remind viewers of a painful past with a goodwill that people take it as a lesson learned and hopefully never happen again.
+Rather than showcasing something extraordinary, they remind viewers of a painful past with goodwill that people take as a lesson learned and hopefully never happen again.

 I ended my visits to the Hiroshima Peace Memorial Museum and the Nagasaki Atomic Bomb Museum with a heavy heart where I learned the price had paid with wars.

 Perhaps Hiroshima is best known for being the first city (and the only two) in history to be attacked by a nuclear weapon.
 Before the atomic bombing, Hiroshima was a major urban center of the Sanyo region of Japan.
 It is beautifully situated on the Ota River delta coastline of the Seto Inland Sea with six rivers run through the city center.

 The nuclear weapon was developed during World War II as the US government initiated the Manhattan Project.
 Originally, four cities were chosen as the target: Hiroshima, Kokura, Niigata, and Nagasaki (while lots of city legends about the selection of the attack, these four places were the official places).
 Hiroshima was targeted because at the time the city was a supply and logistics base for the Japanese military, also was a communications center, a key port for shipping, and an assembly area for troops.
 It was the first choice because it was the only one of the four targeted cities without Allied prisoner-of-war camps.